ryan-hamilton04/P2-Markov/README.md

 In this part you will develop a Markov model for generating random text using `WordGram`s and hashing.
 In particular, you should create a new `HashMarkov.java` file with a single public `HashMarkov` class that implements the `MarkovInterface`.

 Your implementation should have the same behavior as `BaseMarkov` in terms of implementing the interface methods and generating the same output, but it will have different performance properties due to the use of a `HashMap` in training.
-In particular, `HashMarkov` should create an instance variable `HashMap` that maps `WordGram`s of a given order to `List`s of words that follow that WordGram.
+In particular, `HashMarkov` should create an instance variable `HashMap` that maps `WordGram`s of a given order to `List`s of words that follow that `WordGram`.
 The training text should be read (looped over) *exactly once* during the `setTraining()` method to create this map.
 Subsequently, the `getFollows()` method should simply return the corresponding `List` from the map, or an empty `List` if there is no entry in the map, and this should be used in `getRandomText()` to avoid having to search the training text again for every random word generated.

 You can and should use `BaseMarkov` as an example for how to implement the `MarkovInterface`, noting in particular that you *must* override and implement the interface methods.
 The private *helper* method `getNext()` is not required, but you might consider implementing something analogous or even other private helper methods to keep your `HashMarkov` implementation organized.
 You can expand the sections below for details.